 Dean’s Professor of Civic Sustainability and citizen of the Cherokee Nation, Ellen Cushman has served as a Cherokee Nation Sequoyah Commissioner and is a 2012 fellow of the Big Ten Academic Alliance Academic Leadership Program .
 With Mary Juzwik, she serves as Co-Editor of Research in the Teaching of English, the flagship research journal of the National Council of Teachers of English.
 A rhetoric and literacy scholar, her research focuses on the expressive tools people use in their everyday struggles for respect, change, and cultural perseverance and is informed by a Cherokee ethic of reciprocity.
 Her 2012 book, The Cherokee Syllabary: Writing the People’s Perseverance, is based on six years of ethnohistorical research with her tribe and explores the evolution and linguistic importance of the Cherokee writing system.
 Articles from this research demonstrate the importance of the Cherokee syllabary to ongoing language perseverance and decolonial projects and have been published in edited collections and Ethnohistory, Wicazo Sa Review, College English, and Written Communication.
 “Diversity and Inclusion are foundational to successful institutions and global societies."

-Genesis Barco-Medina (she/her/hers) is a Ph.D. student in the Writing and Rhetoric Program in the English Department in CSSH.
-Her work primary focuses on publics/counterpublic rhetoric, spatial theory, and critical-race studies.
-She is interested in how communities of color create, preserve, and sustain space(s), how community epistemologies are built, and how these communities continue to debunk current/canonical theories.
+Genesis Barco-Medina (she/her/hers) is a Ph.D. student in the English Department in CSSH.
+Her work primarily focuses on Writing and Rhetoric with specializations in publics/counterpublic rhetoric, spatial theory, and critical-race studies.
+She is interested in how communities of Color create, preserve, and sustain space(s), how community epistemologies and communications are built, and how these communities continue to debunk canonical theories.
 Genesis received her MA in Composition and Rhetoric from Auburn University, and her BA in English Literature from Auburn University.